 - 140 km/h on motorways (dual carriageway with emergency lane)**

 If you’d like to explore Bulgaria by car, there is simply no way to avoid paying the road toll.
 Unlike in many other countries, not only the highways are paid but basically all roads are tolled except the municipal ones and some small country roads.
 Fortunately the toll is not too expensive though.
-See the price list below for passenger cars in 2023.
-Interestingly, the prices decreased by 10% from 2022 to 2023.
+See the price list below for passenger cars in 2024.